HobnobMancer/cazy_webscraper/docs/gtdbtaxtutorial.rst

 .. code-block:: bash

-   cw_get_gtdb_taxs cazy/cazyme.db --classes GH,CE
+   cw_get_gtdb_taxs cazy/cazyme.db archaea bacteria --classes GH,CE

 OR

 .. code-block:: bash

-   cw_get_gtdb_taxs cazy/cazyme.db --classes Glycoside Hydrolases,Carbohydrate Esterases
+   cw_get_gtdb_taxs cazy/cazyme.db archaea bacteria --classes Glycoside Hydrolases,Carbohydrate Esterases

 Retrieving protein data for proteins from specific specific CAZy families is achieved using the ``--families`` flag.
 For example, to retrieve protein data for all proteins in PL1, PL2 and PL3 in the local CAZyme database, use the